RanjithkumarRagavan/Directv-Autoupdate-repository-/README.md

 # Directv-Autoupdate-repository-
 Directv firmware Auto Update Script with the Raspberry Pi and the Genie HR receiver.
 Great for scheduling CE updates so you don't miss them!
-Download the files, read the steps.txt document firmware.py (Actual script) auto_script.st (Crontab script to run for timing and will output errors if any) lircd.conf (Remote commands are in this file)
+Download the files, read the steps.txt document.
+The firmware.py is the actual comamnds script, the auto_script.st goes in the crontab file, will output errors if any when the script is run during the timeslot.
+The lircd.conf file has all the remote commands of the rc73 for the automation.